Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

 We shall take a few lines to recall Tasaki's method from \cite{Tasaki_prs}.
 Recall that the \emph{Affleck-Lieb twist operator} is a pure tensor of local unitary operators in the spin chain defined as follows: for $L>1$ an integer, set with $S^z_j$ the $j$-site spin-z matrix for a spin 1.
 Tasaki then goes on to show the following \begin{thm}[Theorem 1 \cite{Tasaki_prs}] Suppose $\varphi$ is the unique \emph{gapped} ground state of a local Hamiltonian on the spin-1 chain.
 Then, the value $\varphi(T_\ell)$ is real and has constant sign for $\ell$ sufficiently large.
 In particular, the quantity $\mathscr{O}(\varphi):= \lim_{\ell \to \infty} \frac{\varphi(T_\ell)}{|\varphi(T_\ell)|}\in \{\pm 1\}\,.$ \end{thm}

-Even though our disordered state $\psi_\omega$ gapless, we show in Theorem~\ref{thm:Z2-index} below, that the $\Z_2$-index $\mathscr{O}(\nu_\omega) = -1$ in probability.
-We take a few lines to outline the steps we take in this direction. \begin{enumerate} \item First, we note that due to Lemmas~\ref{lem:gamma_formulas} and~\ref{lem:translation_operator_strictly_positive}, that we have the estimate
+Even though our disordered state $\nu_\omega$ is gapless, we show in Theorem~\ref{thm:Z2-index} below, that the $\Z_2$-index $\mathscr{O}(\nu_\omega) = -1$ almost surely. \begin{thm}[Theorem~\ref{thmx:TasakiIndex}] Let $\nu_\omega$ be the disordered AKLT state as above.
+Then, for $\P$-a.e. $\omega$, we have